 - Brandishing a weapon (mandatory minimum sentence of 3-6 months).

+Just because you are arrested for a crime does not mean that you will be charged or convicted.
+An active or honorably retired law enforcement agent may be exempt from certain training requirements.
+You have the right to defend yourself against any criminal charges you face.
+When you are arrested for carrying a concealed weapon in San Diego it is important to seek the assistance of an experienced criminal defense attorney.
+This will increase your chances of getting the charges against you reduced or dismissed.
 Your attorney’s job is to make it as difficult as possible for the prosecution to build a case against you.
 Your San Diego carrying a concealed weapon lawyer will introduce any evidence that supports your lack of guilt and/or contradicts the prosecution’s case.

 Defenses to carrying a concealed weapon in California can include: